-The WIPs identify how the seven Bay watershed jurisdictions are putting measures in place by 2025 that are needed to restore the Bay, and by 2017 to achieve at least 60 percent of the necessary nitrogen, phosphorus and sediment reductions compared to 2009 levels.
+The WIPs identify how the seven Bay watershed jurisdictions are putting measures in place by 2025 that are needed to restore the Bay, and by 2017 to achieve at least 60 percent of the necessary nitrogen, phosphorus, and sediment reductions compared to 2009 levels.
 While the Chesapeake Bay partnership exceeded the 60 percent goals for reducing phosphorus and sediment, it fell short of the 2017 target for reducing nitrogen by 15 million pounds.
 The implementation of BMPs specifically in the agricultural and urban sectors will need to accelerate to close this gap.

-As of 2019, based on the partnership's modeling tool estimates, BMPs to reduce pollution are in place to achieve 39% of the nitrogen reductions, 49% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 baseline established in the Bay TMDL.
+As of 2021, based on the partnership's modeling tool estimates, BMPs in place to reduce pollution are estimated to achieve 49% of the nitrogen reductions, 64% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 baseline established in the Bay TMDL.